LiveFastEatTrashRaccoon/LiveFastEatTrashRaccoon.github.io/_posts/2025-06-10-building-modern-fediverse-apps.md

 tags: ["kmp", "compose", "community"]
 ---

-The Fediverse represents the future of social media—decentralized, open, and user-controlled.
+The Fediverse represents the future of social media — decentralized, open, and user-controlled.
 As platforms like Mastodon, Friendica, and Lemmy gain momentum, developers face a crucial question: how do you build modern, cross-platform applications that can keep pace with this rapidly evolving ecosystem?